 Use of tailings

-The tailing is the material remaining from the process of iron ore and it is composed of iron ore, sand and water.
-It is not toxic, corrosive or flammable.
+The tailings that are left over from the iron ore beneficiation process are formed of iron ore, sand and water.
+They are not toxic, corrosive or flammable.

-In 2017, Samarco signed a partnership with BeGreen, the first urban farm in Latin America, located at the Boulevard Shopping, in Belo Horizonte.
-It is a space for the production of organic vegetables with an innovative cultivation system in consortium with the fish farming.
+In 2017, Samarco entered into a partnership with BeGreen, the first urban farm in Latin America, located in the Boulevard Shopping Center in Belo Horizonte.

-Samarco also provided the sludge for the production of plastic woods, used in the manufacturing of decks, tables and chairs for the space.
-The pieces were manufactured by Ecoblock, which, like Uni-Stein, participates in this initiative with Samarco.
+Samarco also supplied the tailings slimes for the production of the plastic wood used to make the decks, tables and chairs in this space, fabricated by the company Ecoblock, which also participates in this initiative with Samarco together with Uni-Stein.